afollestad/material-dialogs/README.md

 If you want to preselect item(s), pass an array of indices in place of null in `itemsCallbackSingleChoice()`.
 For an example, `new Integer[] { 2, 5 }`.
 If `autoDismiss` is turned off, then you must manually dismiss the dialog in the callback.
 Auto dismiss is on by default.
-When `positiveText()` is not used, the callback will be called every time you select an item since no action is available to press, without the dialog being dismissed.
+When action buttons are not added, the callback will be called every time you select an item since no action is available to press, without the dialog being dismissed.
 You can pass `positiveText()` or the other action buttons to the builder to force it to display the action buttons below your list, however this is only useful in some specific cases.